How to deal with the Council Tax account when someone has passed away

 An exemption will apply from the date of death.
 This exemption will remain in place until probate is granted.

 Once probate has been granted or the estate is settled, a further 6 months exemption will then apply before a charge becomes due.
+After this period the full Council Tax charge becomes due and payable by the estate.

 I have completed a tell us once form when I reported the death, do I need to do anything else?